TobleMiner/JTetris/README.md

 JTetris
 =======

-JTetris is an MVC implementation of the famous Tetris game.
+JTetris is a MVC implementation of the famous Tetris game.